Message from John S. Oghalai, MD

 John S. Oghalai, MD, is an internationally recognized otolaryngologist with expertise in ear and skull base surgery, who recently moved here from Stanford to lead the USC Caruso Department of Otolaryngology-Head & Neck Surgery.
 His practice focuses on the management of skull base tumors such as vestibular schwannoma (acoustic neuroma) and meningioma.
 He works closely with neurosurgery, radiation oncology, and neuroradiology as a part of the USC skull base team.
 He also treats patients with chronic ear disease and hearing loss.
 This includes both adult and pediatric cochlear implantation.
 He also directs an NIH-funded research laboratory and translates the latest findings to improve patient care.
-Dr. Oghalai is board certified in otolaryngology and neurotology and has served as a guest examiner for the American Board of Otolaryngology-Head and Neck Surgery several times.
-He is the former director of the Stanford Children’s Hearing Center, as well as a respected educator.
+Dr. Oghalai is board certified in otolaryngology and neurotology and is a senior examiner for the American Board of Otolaryngology-Head and Neck Surgery several times.

 About John S. Oghalai, MD

 Our laboratory’s research is designed to better understand the fundamental changes in cochlear function that underlie progressive hearing loss and to develop novel techniques to treat this problem before it leads to deafness.
 Clinically, our ultimate goal is to improve human health not only by caring for our patients expertly, but also by advancing our scientific knowledge base so that all physicians can treat disease more effectively.

 We have two major thrusts.
 Our basic science/translational research efforts are designed to better understand the mechanisms of hearing loss and our clinical research approaches are targeted to directly and rapidly improve the care of patients with hearing loss.